Andrea-de-Varda/affective-interlingua/README.md

 ```
 python3 xlmr.py -c [NAME_OF_THE_LANGUAGE]
 ```
+The folder also contains the script `test_in_finnish.py` which tests whether the neurons identified in the main experiment are predictive of valence and arousal in a held-out language belonging to a language family that did not concur to identify the top neurons (Finnish).

 The script makes heavy use of the package `NeuroX`.
 Make sure to [check it out](https://neurox.qcri.org/).

 ## Testing intersections